 Your attendance in class is heavily recommended but not required.
 Attendance will be taken throughout the semester at the discretion of the professor.

-If any student accumulates excessive absences after the last day to drop classes (12/01/2022), he/she will be dropped from the course.
+If any student accumulates excessive absences after the last day to drop classes (04/27/2023), he/she will earn an "X" for the course.